srobinson0586/ttg-basic/2-c-programming/2.01_tools/tools.md

 ```
 ### GEF via the install script

 GEF is an add-on to GDB that adds a set of commands to assist exploit developers and reverse engineers.
-We will explore GEF later in the JQR.
-There are multiple ways you may install GEF:
+We will explore GEF later in the TTG-B. There are multiple ways you may install GEF:

 #### using curl
 ```bash